EpiCoder: Encompassing Diversity and Complexity in Code Generation: Introduction

 We conduct extensive experiments to validate our feature tree-based code data synthesis framework, training Qwen2.5-Coder-7B-Base and DeepSeek-Coder-6.7B-Base to derive the EpiCoder series model.
-Our \epicqwen trained on 380k frequency-level and 53k file-level data, respectively, achieves state-of-the-art (SOTA) performance among models of comparable size on average across five function-level code generation benchmarks.
-Furthermore, on file-level benchmark XFileDep, LLM trained with multi-file data exhibits superior performance, underscoring its capability to address programming problems of varying complexity.
-Surprisingly, our approach also shows remarkable potential in synthesizing highly complex repository-level data, as evidenced by Figure~\ref{fig:repo_level_code_case}.
-Definitions from software engineering principles and the LLM-as-a-judge methodology were employed to evaluate the complexity of the data.
-In addition, we constructed feature trees to assess data diversity to highlight the advantages of our approach.
+Our \epicqwen trained on 380k function-level and 53k file-level data, respectively.
+Regarding the five function-level code generation benchmarks, it has achieved state-of-the-art (SOTA) performance on average among models of similar scales.
+Notably, in the completion tasks of BigCodeBench-Hard, it outperforms Qwen2.5-Coder-7B-Instruct by a margin of 7.4\%.
+Furthermore, on file-level benchmark XFileDep, EpiCoder exhibits superior performance, underscoring its capability to address programming problems of varying complexity.
+Building on these results, our approach further demonstrates strong potential in synthesizing highly complex repository-level data, as illustrated in Figure~\ref{fig:repo_level_code_case}.
+To assess data complexity, we incorporated definitions from software engineering principles and employed the LLM-as-a-judge methodology.
+Moreover, we examined the diversity of datasets from a feature-based perspective to underscore the versatility and robustness of our framework.

-In summary, our work makes the following key contributions: \begin{itemize} \item We propose a feature tree-based code synthesis framework that enables controllable synthesis of diverse and complex instruction data, ranging from function-level to file-level tasks.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a feature tree-based code synthesis framework that enables controllable synthesis of diverse and complex instruction data, ranging from function-level to file-level tasks.

 \item We synthesize 433k instruction data and train EpiCoder.
 Our\epicqwen achieves state-of-the-art performance among comparably sized models in multiple function-level and file-level benchmarks, demonstrating its capability to tackle programming problems of varying complexity.